1. Mercat Tours - The Edinburgh Outlander Experience Walking Tour

 If you want to arrange your own romantic Outlander themed wedding I can't think of a more perfect venue!

 My final recommendation of key places to visit in the Lothians is the historic Royal Burgh of Linlithgow about a 30 min drive from Edinburgh.
 I didn't go last weekend as I have recently been to visit Linlithgow Palace which was used for filming the interior and entrances to Wentworth Prison.
 This is another Historic Scotland property which is well worth exploring.
 Away from the darkness of the 'prison' corridors you will find a splendid courtyard fountain and unusual stone carvings adorning this beautiful albeit mostly ruined building.
 Make sure you climb up the tower for sweeping views of the surrounding area.

 While you are in Linlithgow I recommend taking a walking tour with Mary's Meanders to learn more about the fascinating history of the town.
-On Thursdays they also run Outlander tours and an Outlander themed dinner show.
-Although I've yet to experience the full show for myself I have heard great feedback and you can read about the taster I had earlier this year here.

 Don't forget to check out the rest of my Outlander filming location guides here

 PIN IT FOR LATER

 Follow my Scotland travel adventures on social media